An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-\begin{rem} The Hamiltonian $H_S$ was chosen specifically to be symmetric under the action of $\beta_g$, which we elaborate on below.
-However, it is also natural to consider the Hamiltonian $H_S' \coloneqq \alpha(H_S^0)$ instead.
-Notice that $\tilde \omega$ is the unique frustration-free ground-state for both Hamiltonians, which follows from Lemmas \ref{lem:entangler applied to TC extension FF GS} and \ref{lem:SET toric code unique FF GS} as well as \cite[Lem.~3.8]{MR3764565}.
-This of course means that $\tilde \omega$ is $\beta_g$ invariant, since it is a ground-state of $H_S$, and can be obtained using a FDQC.
-These are the only properties required to completely determine the defect sectors with respect to $\tilde \omega$, and the choice of the dynamics is irrelevant to our story. \end{rem}
+\begin{rem} The Hamiltonian $H$ was chosen specifically to be symmetric under the action of $\beta_g$, which we elaborate on below.
+However, it is also natural to consider the Hamiltonian $H' \coloneqq \alpha(H^0)$ instead.
+Notice that $\tilde \omega$ is the unique frustration-free ground state for both Hamiltonians, which follows from Lemma \ref{lem:SET toric code unique FF GS} and \cite[Lem.~3.8]{MR3764565}.
+This of course means that $\tilde \omega$ is $\beta_g$ invariant, since it is a ground state of $H$, and can be obtained using a FDQC.
+These are the only properties required to completely determine the $g$-defect representations with respect to $\tilde \omega$, and the choice of the dynamics is irrelevant to our story. \end{rem}